 Rainfall since planting / since simulation start date reflects climate data which is updated several times per day. (estimates may slightly change in following 2 days as more precise precipitation data become available).

-Current Nitrate / Virtual PSNT represent simulated nitrate levels in the top 12” of the soil on a daily basis throughout the season.
+Current Nitrate / Virtual PSNT represents simulated nitrate levels in the top 12” and 12"-24" depth of the soil on a daily basis throughout the season.
 The virtual PSNT is presented as a convenient comparison but is not used directly to make a recommendation.
 Our field trial data show the virtual PSNT simulated by Adapt-N to generally be within 5 ppm of the measured value.
 See this article for further details and recommended sampling protocol.

 Profit Factor is a correction factor to optimize profits to N application from the combined effects of the fertilizer-to-grain price ratio and the uncertainty of Adapt-N predictions.
 The price ratio correction accounts for the cost of fertilizer relative to the returns from additional yield with higher N inputs.
 This results in lower recommended N rates with more expensive fertilizer or lower corn grain prices.
 The uncertainty correction accounts for the fact that nonlinear yield response to N inputs entails a greater profit penalty (risk) for under-prediction than over-prediction of the optimum N rate, and therefore the need for an adjustment of the recommended N rate.
 In all, the Profit Factor is adjusted based on (i) the price of fertilizer, (ii) the price of corn (grain, silage, or sweet), and (iii) the primary N source (manure or fertilizer).
 View this article for information on how to modify these parameters.